Square Credit Card End-to-End Experience Optimization

 Recommendations

-• Longer-term with sizable impact included: incentivizing good behavior with evolving limits (ability to request increased limits and revisiting limits underwriting strategy to include user growth) or encouraging users to repay with their Square Checking and Savings accounts.
+Longer-term with sizable impact included: incentivizing good behavior with evolving limits (ability to request increased limits and revisiting limits underwriting strategy to include user growth) or encouraging users to repay with their Square Checking and Savings account.

 Impact